KavinPrabhu003/Todo-App/README.md

 6. **CSS Modules** - Modular and maintainable styling

 ## 🎯 Purpose
+### This project is a part of a hackathon run by https://www.katomaran.com
 The purpose of this Todo app is to help users efficiently organize, track, and manage their daily tasks with ease.
 It enhances productivity through real-time updates, reminders, and a user-friendly interface.

 ## ✨ Key Features